Adam5Wu/ESPWS2812FBLess/README.md

    - Although the driver (with properly configured reset time, see above) will minimize visual defects of a frame underflow, having too many of those will still degrade the visual experience.
-If a demanding tasks is running concurrently, you can boost the rendering task's priority to avoid it from being starved, and producing a more smooth transitions.
+If a demanding tasks is running concurrently, you can boost the rendering task's priority to avoid it from being starved, and producing more smooth transitions.

 #### Frame Rendering API